 Telltale Warning Signs of a Computer Virus

-The same way symptoms can show when a person is sick, warning signs can also appear when your computer is suffering from a malware infection.
-By looking out for these signs, you’ll be able to take action immediately and protect your business’ continuity.
+In the same way symptoms can show when a person is sick, warning signs can also appear when your computer is suffering from malware infection.
+By looking out for these signs, you’ll be able to take action immediately and protect your business continuity.

 Sluggish Computer Applications